Students seeking academic accommodations must first register with Student Accessibility Services (SAS).

 - Identify and establish essential functions, abilities, skills, and knowledge of their courses and evaluate students on this basis.
 Students with disabilities should meet the same course essential functions as their peers.

 - Provide accommodations only to students who are registered with SAS.
 It is NOT your responsibility to provide accommodations to students who aren’t registered with SAS.

 - Use a syllabus statement and class announcements to invite students to disclose their needs.

 - Act immediately upon getting a student’s request for accommodations by providing the service or by contacting SAS (if unsure about request).

 - Work to ensure that all audio-visual materials used in class are accessible (e.g., that videos shown are captioned for students with hearing impairments, etc.)

 - Treat and protect all disability-related information as confidential medical information.
 For example, keep printed items, LOAs or emails regarding student disability-related information in a protected location.

-- Clearly communicate your testing procedures wth the student and with SSD by completing a Proctoring Exams form upon request.
+- Clearly communicate your testing procedures wIth the student and with SAS by completing the Exam Administration form upon request.

-- Consult with students with disabilities and SSD in providing appropriate accommodations.
+- Consult with students with disabilities and SAS in providing appropriate accommodations.

 NOTE: Faculty do NOT have the right to ask students if they have a disability.
 For those students registered with SAS, faculty do NOT have the right to ask about the nature of the disability.
 If students choose to disclose their disability, this information should be treated confidentially.